lennartj/nazgul_tools/codestyle/src/site/markdown/setup/netbeans.md

 <img src="../images/netBeansImportSettings.png" style="width: 50%; height: 50%; border: 1px solid black;" />

 Select all parts to import, and press OK.
 NetBeans will restart and then apply the style definitions:

 <img src="../images/netBeansImportSettingsStep2.png" style="border: 1px solid black;" />

+You are now set up with the Nazgul codestyle.